Serious Child Sex Crimes Don’t Have a Probation Offer – And Can Get You the Death Penalty

 3. Sexual Assault of a Child

-The same elements are true for this offense that are true above in the “Super Aggravated Sexual Assault of a Child.”
+The same elements are true for this offense that is true above in the “Super Aggravated Sexual Assault of a Child.”
 If your victim is 14-16, you can get 2 – 20 years in the penitentiary.

 The only difference is the age.